jingsong-liu/mcr-server/README.md

 ```

 ## Contributing
-Fork the mcr-server repostory and create pull request, it will be processed as soon as possible.
+Fork the mcr-server repository and create pull request, it will be processed as soon as possible.